herbps10/stanmerge/README.md

 ## More Examples

-- [examples/hierarchical_models](/examples/hierarchical_models/): estimating group means with no pooling and with partial pooling towards an overall mean.
+- [examples/hierarchical_models](/examples/hierarchical_models/): estimating group means with no pooling and with partial pooling.
 Includes R code to fit the models output by `stanmerge`.

 ## Todo